cocreations/cc_core/README.md

   * id

   ##### name
-  You've only got seven options here.
+  You've only got eight options here.
   1. appBarBackground : String int colour value.
 "0xFF00FF00" would be 100% opacity green for instance.
   This will set the background colour of the app bar.
   Defaults to blue.